Cross-Currency Basis Swaps Referencing Backward-Looking Rates: Cross-currency futures trading

 It is important to notice that from the hedger's point of view, the collateral amount is not part of their assets and thus we define the {\it hedger's wealth} process by the equality $V_t(\varphi,C) := V_t^p(\varphi,C) - C_t$ for all $t$.
 Formally, in order to compute the hedger's wealth at any date $t$ for an exogenously given process $C$ and any trading strategy $\varphi$ it suffices to use the self-financing condition to compute $V^p_t(\varphi,C)$ and subsequently deduct the current value of collateral $C_t$.
 The wealth process $V(\varphi,C)$ of a hedging strategy is used to formally describe the current marked-to-market value of a trade, which manifestly depends on the level of collateralization.

-The dynamics of the process $V^p(\varphi)$ can be extended from a discrete-time case to a continuous-time setup by taking limits and implicitly using the definition of the It\^o integral with respect to a continuous semimartingale.
-Then we obtain the following definition of a collateralized futures strategy in a continuous time framework where, as usual, $\qvar{Y^1,Y^2}{}$ denotes the quadratic covariation process of two continuous semimartingales, $Y^1$ and $Y^2$.
+Following the exposition of stochastic integration theory in Section 12.1 of \cite{oksendal2003sde}, we claim that the dynamics of the process $V^p(\varphi)$ can be extended from a discrete time case to a continuous time setup by taking limits and using the definition of the It\^o integral with respect to a continuous semimartingale.
+Then we obtain the following definition of a collateralized futures strategy in a continuous time framework where $\qvar{Y^1,Y^2}{}$ denotes the quadratic covariation process of two continuous semimartingales, $Y^1$ and $Y^2$ (see also \cite{Jamshidian1994} for the case of uncollateralized futures trading strategies).

 \bd A collateralized futures strategy $(\phiv,C)=(\phiv^0,\phid,\phif,\phiq,C) $ is {\it self-financing} if the value process $V^p_t(\phiv,C):=\phiv_t^0 B^h_t$ satisfies, for every $t \in [0, T]$,

 or, equivalently,